Aachi & Ssipak: Production

 The original story was proposed in 1998.
 To test different film techniques, demos using flash animation were made before attempting a theatrical version.
-In 2001,The flash animation versions of the film with four episodes were showcased in the 11th Yubari International Fantastic Film Festival.
+In 2001, the flash animation versions of the film with four episodes were showcased in the 11th Yubari International Fantastic Film Festival.
 All six episodes premiered in an online theatre called cine4m with Aachi played by Ryoo Seung-bum and Ssipak played by Im Won-hee.
-The clip attracted three million hits, and the movie was originally scheduled for release at the end of 2002.
+The clip attracted three million hits, and the film was originally scheduled for release at the end of 2002.
 Ryoo Seung-bum later revealed that it was hard to voice act in the film.
-There were also news reports that a game would be developed by teaming up with game company ziointeractive, expecting the film will be released in May 2005.
+There were also news reports that a game would be developed by teaming up with game company ziointeractive, expecting the film would be released in May 2005.
 The team eventually delayed the release date of the film to November 2005.
 3.5 billion won was spent to produce the film.

 After animated films My Beautiful Girl, Mari and Wonderful Days flopped despite huge expectations, Jo's film ran into investor problems, and the production team halted working on the animation for almost a year.
 It would take a total of eight years for the feature-length film to be finished.